darthapo/backbone.giraffe/src/docs/collectionView.md

-# Implement CollectionView
+# Giraffe.Contrib.CollectionView

-CollectionView and ItemView are classes often found in other Backbone frameworks.
-This example details how to implement this pattern in __Giraffe__ by rendering a collection of savory colored fruits.
+This example details how to implement a collection of items by rendering a collection of savory colored fruits.

 :::BEGIN Example

 ## Collection and Model

-Defining the model and collection is the same as in __Backbone__.
+To start, define the model and collection representing the fruits, which is the same as in __Backbone__.
+The advantage of using __Giraffe.Model__ is it adds a few helper methods such as `Model#dispose`.
-Any __Giraffe.Model__ is automatically tracked for dispoal when assigned to a __Giraffe.View__.

 ```js
 var Fruit = Giraffe.Model.extend({